Starting up the monster machine

 I guess that’s all I wanted to say for now.
 And yes, I’m avoiding showing you the outer fabric of the corset.
 As I said before, I want to keep some details a secret for the time being.

 Now time to spend time talking nicely to the monster machine and hope it behaves during the coming days.
-That + copying tapes by hand for the event in March.
+That + for the event in March.
 More info about that can soon be found on the Solvtio Perfecta page.
 Nothing there yet but the page will be updated during the nearest days.

 Latest posts by Veronica (see all)